-Arch Cape intertidal area - potential need Hug Point intertidal area - potential need visitors that pass through the area each year.
+Arch Cape Intertidal Area - potential need Hug Point Intertidal Area - potential need The marine organisms within these tidepools are vulnerable to collection by the thousands of visitors that pass through the area each year.
 Although they are regulated (daily limit - 10 animals in total; no limit on kelp worms, ghost shrimp and sand crabs), it is difficult to enforce.
 The diversity of these pools has been depleted considerably by the ability of each person to take up to 10 animals, especially in the case of starfish and other more desirable forms.
-An over abundance of other forms is created disrupting the balance of the tidepool community of organisms.
+An overabundance of other forms is created disrupting the balance of the tidepool community of organisms.